Chart Color Schemes

 Wantirna features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 81.1% of all households, including 41.5% couples with children, 27.9% couples without children, and 10.7% single parent families.
-Non-family households comprise the remaining 18.9%, with lone person households at 17.1% and group households at 2.0%.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.7.
+Family households account for 81.1% of all households, including 41.5% couples with children, 27.9% couples without children, and 10.7% single parent families.
+Non-family households make up the remaining 18.9%, with lone person households at 17.1% and group households comprising 2.0%.
+The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.7.

 Frequently Asked Questions - Households